Simranmk97/Analysis-of-Binary-Phase-Shift-Keying-Modulated-and-Demodulated-Signals-Using-Ideal-and-Realistic-Ch/README.md

 # Analysis-of-Binary-Phase-Shift-Keying-Modulated-and-Demodulated-Signals-Using-Ideal-and-Realistic-Ch
-Analysis of Binary Phase Shift Keying Modulated and Demodulated Signals Using Ideal and Realistic Channel and Receiver Conditions
+## Analysis of Binary Phase Shift Keying Modulated and Demodulated Signals Using Ideal and Realistic Channel and Receiver Conditions
-ECE3500: Analysis of Binary Phase Shift Keying Modulated and Demodulated Signals Using Ideal and Realistic Channel and Receiver Conditions
+# Analysis of Binary Phase Shift Keying Modulated and Demodulated Signals Using Ideal and Realistic Channel and Receiver Conditions
-Simran Karim
-ECE3500: Fundamentals of Signals and System u1110980@utah.edu
 Abstract.
 This laboratory demonstrates the BPSK modulation and demodulation process on arbitrary signals using MATLAB.
 A series of experiments demonstrate the effects of realistic and ideal channel and receiver conditions may have on the quality of the estimated signals.
 INTRODUCTION AND MOTIVATION
 Motivation